DOCTORAL PSYCHOLOGY COURSE DESCRIPTIONS

 FAMILY LIFE EDUCATION (FL)

 FL 501 Family Life Education.
 This course is designed to provide an introduction to the field of family life education methodology, including a rationale for the use of preventive psychoeducational strategies in family ministry.
-The course adopts a strength-based “wellness” approach and focuses on training the students in foundational skills as family life educators.
+The course adopts a strength-based “wellness” and positive psychology approach, utilizing education techniques from Family Wellness©, with special emphasis on the student’s development of presentation skills, including the use of roleplay and coaching.
+Students who successfully complete the course and attend the requisite number of hours will be officially certified as Family Wellness Instructors.
 Open to all students.

 FL 590 Directed Study in Family Life Education.
 (1-4 units)

 FI 500 Introduction to Integration.
 This course provides students with an orientation toward the task of “integration” that is centered in one’s personal integrity as a Christian and a practicing therapist.
 The course proposes a model of integration that is grounded in the student’s own personal, spiritual, and vocational development, set within the context of relevant theological constructs.
 Emphasis on relational peacemaking, which includes the clinical virtues of humility, compassion, hospitality, hope, and Sabbath keeping, is given.
 (2 units)

 FI 510A/B/C/D Integration Formation Group.
 Students meet in small groups with faculty (Pasadena campus) or with qualified group facilitators (Phoenix campus) to tell their own narratives and listen to the narratives of others, as a means to begin exploring vocation, gifts, and identity.
 The group process will span four quarters, culminating in a final reflective review in the spring quarter of the student’s final year of the program.
 (2 units, Pass/Fail)